arosspope/cipher-crypt/README.md

 # Cryptrs

-This repository serves as the burial tomb for a variety of ciphers forgotten by time.
+This repository serves as a burial tomb for ciphers forgotten by time.